 Thanks Misiu Academy!
 But What Do I Look For In A Dress Shoe?!

 Quality dear reader.
 You look for quality.
 But as always, remember that a premium brand name does not equal high quality or the money.
 In dress shoes the quality of the leather and the craftsmanship are most important.
 A few pairs of good dress shoes are better than 10 low quality generic pairs.

 Pro Tip: Subscribe for free in the brands that interest you and you will receive free newsletter with promotions quite often.
 You can save a lot of money for a superior pair of shoes.
-Paul Evans for example has amazing and frequent discounts if you are in the USA.
+Allen Edmonds for example has amazing and frequent discounts if you are in the USA.